 The Web Tool Platform (WTP) project provides extensible frameworks and exemplary tools to build Web and Java EE applications.
-This document describes the features and the API set for the Luna release.
+This document describes the features and the API set for the Mars release.

 There will be SDK and non-SDK versions of each of the main deliverables:

 WTP will support the same platforms as the Eclipse Platform project.
 For a list of platforms supported in Mars, see Eclipse Target Operating Environments.
 That is, WTP is pure Java code, no native code, so should "run anywhere".
 WTP committers test primarily on Windows, some on Linux, and a little on Macs.
 Bugs reproducible only on other platforms will still be considered valid, but generally will require close adopter involvement to propose patches and test fixes.

 WTP committers use and test on Java 6 and Java 7, but in theory should run on Java 5, as that is the highest version of Java assumed in the bundle's manifest.mf files (in the OSGi BREE heading), and, with few exceptions, our pre-reqs.
 Where there are exceptions, and Java 6 is required, such as for some JDT functions, everything else should continue to work fine just with reduced functionality.
 (Note, for committer convenience, some of the unit test bundles do assume Java 6.)
 Many of the WTP bundles assume only Java 4.
 The exact requirements can be determined by looking at the distributed bundles' BREE levels, but it is pretty much up to adopters to test or support Java 4 or Java 5 installations, if desired.
 If there are bugs only reproducible on Java 4 or Java 5, we will consider them valid, but generally give them a lower priority than other bugs.

 Each project should be able to work in an international environment, including support for operating in different locales and processing/displaying international data (dates, strings, etc.).